 Under no circumstance, whether in the regular season or playoffs, is a starting pitcher allowed to pitch on anything less than three days' rest.
 Plan your rotations accordingly

-A SP must pitch at least 4 innings or give up 3 runs before he can be replaced in a game
+Any SP with a rating of S(4) or greater must pitch at least 4 innings or give up 3 runs before he can be replaced in a game.
+Starting pitchers with a rating of S(1) or S(2) may be replaced at any time.

 For a player to be eligible to compete in the WsL playoffs, he has to have had at least one official AB or IP before August 31.
 This prevents teams from sitting on a player with a good card all year without playing them until the playoffs arrive.
 Additionally, a player is ineliglble if he has fewer than 150 ABs, 25 IP for RP or 6 starts for SP